SAP/spartacus-docs/_pages/dev/styling-and-page-layout/directionality.md

 };
 ```

-With the default configuration, all languages are mapped to ltr direction, expect for Hebrew (he) and Arabic (ar).
-Additional rtl languages can be added with configuration.
+With the default configuration, all languages are mapped to the LTR direction, except for Hebrew (he) and Arabic (ar).
+Additional RTL languages can be added with configuration.

-The default configuration will be fine for most projects, but if you implement a rtl oriented storefront, you could consider to change the default direction and introduce some explicit ltr languages.
+The default configuration should be suitable for most projects, but if you implement a storefront with an RTL orientation, you might consider changing the default direction to RTL and introducing some explicit LTR languages.
+The following is an example:

 ```typescript
 ConfigModule.withConfig({